52 Pick-Up: Production

-Tomorrow Entertainment first acquired the rights to Elmore Leonard's novel 52 Pick-Up in 1972 and planned to begin filming an adaptation on January 1, 1973.
-However, the film was placed in turnaround and eventually acquired by The Cannon Group, Inc. in 1974, whose co-chairmen Menahem Golan and Yoram Globus changed the setting from Detroit to Tel Aviv and the identity of the blackmail victims to the family of the U.S. Ambassador to Israel.
+Tomorrow Entertainment first acquired the rights to Elmore Leonard's novel 52 Pickup in 1982 and planned to begin filming an adaptation on January 1, 1983.
+However, the film was placed in turnaround and eventually acquired by The Cannon Group, Inc. in 1984, whose co-chairmen Menahem Golan and Yoram Globus changed the setting from Detroit to Tel Aviv and the identity of the blackmail victims to the family of the U.S. Ambassador to Israel.
 This version of the film, The Ambassador, was released in 1984.
 After John Frankenheimer read the book, he obtained permission from Golan and Globus to direct a more faithful adaptation.
 Filming was originally going to begin on April 9, 1986, in Pittsburgh, which was meant to stand in for the novel's original setting of Detroit.
 However, the filming and setting was moved to Los Angeles in order to save budgetary costs.
 The Mitchells' home was filmed in Hancock Park, while other scenes were filmed in Vine Street and Santa Monica Boulevard.